kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

 ## VaultServer Status

 VaultServer Status shows the status of Vault deployment.
-Status of vault is monitored and updated by Vault operator.
+Status of vault is monitored and updated by KubeVault operator.

 ```yaml
 status: